awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-auth.md

 ### Using and managing multi\-Region keys<a name="mrk-auth-using"></a>

-By default, principals who have permission to use and manage CMKs in an AWS account and Region also have permission to use and manage multi\-Region keys\.
+By default, principals who have permission to use and manage KMS keys in an AWS account and Region also have permission to use and manage multi\-Region keys\.
 However, you can use the [kms:MultiRegion](policy-conditions.md#conditions-kms-multiregion) condition key to allow only single\-Region keys or only multi\-Region keys\.
 Or use the [kms:MultiRegionKeyType](policy-conditions.md#conditions-kms-multiregion-key-type) condition key to allow only multi\-Region primary keys or only replica keys\.
-Both condition keys controls access to the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation and to any operation that uses an existing CMK, such as [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) or [EnableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKey.html)\.
+Both condition keys controls access to the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation and to any operation that uses an existing KMS key, such as [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) or [EnableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKey.html)\.

 The following example IAM policy statement uses the `kms:MultiRegion` condition key to prevent the principals from using or managing any multi\-Region key\.